xkapil/Notes/Refactoring/venkat-refactoring-notes.md

 * Programs must be written for programmers to read.

 * Frederick Brook said "Go ahead and build a s/w, and when you are done with it, throw it away.
-Try again, you might get it write."
+Try again, you might get it right."

 * Throw/Refactor everything you do every few minutes.
 It can be hard, but approach it well.